 1. The loan amount: Are you planning to refinance the entire loan amount, or will you be making a down payment?
 Depending on that, your interest rate may vary.

-2. Loan term: Choosing a long loan term can help you get a lower refinance APR and vice versa.
+2. Loan term: Choosing a long loan term can help you get a lower refinance APR, and vice versa.
 That’s because the lender can earn more interest through a longer loan term, even while slashing interest rates for you in the short term.

 3. Age of the car: Lenders will not typically refinance vehicles older than 10 years.
-There may be some lenders willing to refinance up to 15 years but with higher interest rates.
+There may be some lenders willing to refinance up to 15 years, but with higher interest rates.

-5. Employment status: Having a permanent or government job means you can score lower interest rates due to a lesser risk of default.
+5. Employment status: Having a permanent or government job means you can score lower interest rates due to a lower risk of default.
 On the other hand, being self-employed or having a contractual job could mean higher APRs for you.

 Credit ratings appear to be related to a false sense of security.
 People frequently believe that their credit score is the only factor determining whether they can get a good auto refinance deal.
 While it isn’t the only consideration, it does affect the interest rate you receive.
 The general rule is that the higher your credit score, the greater your chances of receiving a reduced interest rate.

-Different credit ranges for getting the best APRs
+Different Credit Ranges for Getting the Best APRs

 It isn’t easy to know which scoring model to utilize because there are so many.
 On the other hand, lenders frequently consider your FICO score divided into groups.

-- 850-800: Exceptional
+850-800: Exceptional

-- 799-740: Very good
+799-740: Very good

-- 739-670: Good
+739-670: Good

-- 669-561: Fair
+669-561: Fair

-- 560-300: Poor
+560-300: Poor

 For refinancing your auto loan, there is no set minimum credit score.
 Different lenders have different standards, and some lenders specialize in working with clients who have bad credit, such as those who have had bankruptcies or repossessions.